6 Best Places To Visit In Bali Off The Beaten Track

 Bali may be one of the world’s most popular holiday destinations, with thousands of tourists flocking to its tropical beaches every year.
-However in no way that does not mean that it should be overlooked by those who prefer their holidays a little more “off the beaten track”.
+However, it does not mean that it should be overlooked by those who prefer their holidays a little more “off the beaten track”.

 Bali off the beaten track: where to go and what to

-One such is Ubud, the biggest town in the highlands which has become a lot busier in recent years, although it still has a friendlier vibe than some of the tourist hotspots in the south; more art galleries and health cafes than nightclubs and cheap cocktail deals.
-Another example of this is Canggu, a once quiet, rice-field town, is now one of Bali’s most bustling hot-spots with trendy bars and nightclubs, gourmet restaurants and cafes, yoga studios, gyms, large villas, surf schools and more.
+One such is Ubud, the biggest town in the highlands, which has become a lot busier in recent years, although it still has a friendlier vibe than some of the tourist hotspots in the south; more art galleries and health cafes than nightclubs and cheap cocktail deals.
+Another example of this is Canggu, a once quiet, rice-field town, one of Bali’s most bustling hot spots with trendy bars and nightclubs, gourmet restaurants, cafes, yoga studios, gyms, large villas, surf schools and more.

 Here are my recommendations for the best places to visit in Bali off the beaten track.

 1. Stay in Munduk